AlliteratedGames/cannibal-contagion-rpg/CannibalContagionRPG.md

 Allies are considered “non-player” characters, and are thus narrated by the CiC.
 Their actions and attitudes and personalities are entirely under the control of the CiC, although he can hand them out to the players if he wishes.
 It can speed play along significantly if the allies are just assigned to various players to manage.

 Mechanically, Allies function as special Gear, with three important functions.
 The first function is a lot like the regular use of other Gear.
-Each Ally has two stats, the first being their **<span style="font-variant:small-caps;">Ally Rank</span>** and the second being an associated Characteristic (either **<span style="font-variant:small-caps;">Kill</span>** or **<span style="font-variant:small-caps;">Savvy</span>**).
+Each Ally has two stats, the first being their ***Ally Rank*** and the second being an associated Characteristic (either ***Kill*** or ***Savvy***).
 The Ally Rank determines how many bonus cards that Ally can provide in a Quickie or Showdown, while the associated Characteristic denotes which Quickies or Showdowns the Ally can assist.
 The Ally Rank will be a number from 1 (marginally helpful) to 4 (professionally adept), depending on the competence and intended usefulness of the Ally.

 For example, a S.W.A.T.
-Member Ally with an Ally Rank of “4-Kill” can provide four bonus draws to another player in a **<span style="font-variant:small-caps;">Kill</span>**-based Showdown or Quickie.
-That same Ally could not, however, help out with any **<span style="font-variant:small-caps;">Savvy</span>**-based tests.
+Member Ally with an Ally Rank of “4-Kill” can provide four bonus draws to another player in a ***Kill***-based Showdown or Quickie.
+That same Ally could not, however, help out with any ***Savvy***-based tests.
 If there are multiple participants in the Showdown, the bonus cards provided by an Ally can be divided up as the players see fit.
 Additionally, should such a situation ever arise, an Ally can attempt a Quickie or Showdown on its own, using its Ally Rank as cards.

 > **Example**: Max Benton (played by Splick) is searching the rubble of the military compound for any useful equipment he can get his hands on.
-Screg says he can try a **<span style="font-variant:small-caps;">Savvy</span>** Quickie to see if he finds anything.
-Max Benton only has one rank in **<span style="font-variant:small-caps;">Savvy</span>**, and doesn’t have any Gear that can help him out.
+Screg says he can try a ***Savvy*** Quickie to see if he finds anything.
+Max Benton only has one rank in ***Savvy***, and doesn’t have any Gear that can help him out.
 Fortunately for him, he is accompanied by an ally named Norm (Rank 1-Savvy), so he asks Norm to help him out.
 Norm is being played by Screg (the CiC), who offers Splick a single bonus draw from Norm’s assistance.

 The second core function of Allies is also much like Gear, and is called the Blaze of Glory.
 Much like Gear can be sacrificed for extra cards, Allies can sacrifice themselves to go out in a blaze of guns and glory.
 Doing so is just like sacrificing Gear, only the bonus cards you get are double the number of bonus cards that Ally normally provides.
 Suitable narration is, of course, required.
 For example, in a violent Showdown, the Ally can charge into the fray with twin machetes, hacking at the enemies but getting bitten in half in the process.
 Or maybe during a Quickie to help the Survivor lift a boulder out of the way, the Ally takes the burden, letting the heroes escape but getting crushed once they’re gone.